 As the wedding industry continues to evolve, there is a growing need to provide unique experiences for guests.
 Cigar smokers are a select group, but that doesn’t mean the novice won’t give cigar smoking a try for one celebratory evening.

 If a cigar sommelier and roller isn’t in the budget, there are more economical ways to accommodate your cigar-smoking guests.
-It might not be possible to anticipate how many of your guests might want to indulge, but simply providing a variety of cigars and a space where guests can enjoy a fine cigar is more than a gracious gesture.
+It might not be possible to anticipate how many of your guests will want to indulge, but simply providing a variety of cigars and a space for guests to enjoy a fine cigar is more than a gracious gesture.

 Smoking Tents and Mobile Lounges